bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 Runfiles are a set of files used by the (often executable) output of a rule during runtime (as opposed to build time, i.e. when the binary itself is generated).
-During execution, Bazel creates a directory tree containing symlinks pointing to the runfiles, staging the environment for the binary so it can access the runfiles during runtime.
+During the [execution phase](concepts.md#evaluation-model), Bazel creates a directory tree containing symlinks pointing to the runfiles.
+This stages the environment for the binary so it can access the runfiles during runtime.

 Runfiles can be added manually during rule creation and/or collected transitively from the rule's dependencies: